whl1729/knowledge/computer/python/understand_import.md

   These are modules that come pre-installed with Python and can be found in the Python Standard Library.
 - If the name still isn’t found in the built-in modules, Python then searches for it in a list of directories defined by `sys.path`.
   This list usually includes the **current directory**, which is searched first.

+## 模块加载机制

+[stack overflow 的这个回答][7] 通俗易懂地解释了 Python 模块加载的工作机制：

+- running vs importing
+  - There is a big difference between directly running a Python file, and importing that file from somewhere else.
+  - **Just knowing what directory a file is in does not determine what package Python thinks it is in.**
+  - That depends, additionally, on how you load the file into Python (by running or by importing).

+- Two ways to load a Python file
+  - As the top-level script
+    - A file is loaded as the top-level script if you execute it directly, for instance by typing python myfile.py on the command line.
+    - There can only be one top-level script at a time; the top-level script is the Python file you ran to start things off.
+  - As a module
+    - A file is loaded as a module when an import statement is encountered inside some other file.

+- Naming
+  - When a file is loaded, it is given a name (which is stored in its `__name__` attribute).
+  - If it was loaded as the top-level script, its name is `__main__`.
+  - If it was loaded as a module, its name is the filename, preceded by the names of any packages/subpackages of which it is a part, separated by dots.
+  - **If a module's name has no dots, it is not considered to be part of a package.**

+- Relative imports vs module name
+  - if your module's name is `__main__`, it is not considered to be in a package.
+  - Its name has no dots, and therefore you cannot use `from .. import` statements inside it.
+  - If you try to do so, you will get the "relative-import in non-package" error.

+- Relative imports in interactive interpreter
+  - When you run the interactive interpreter, the "name" of that interactive session is always `__main__`.
+  - Thus you cannot do relative imports directly from an interactive session.
+Relative imports are only for use within module files.

 ## Python 官方约定的 Import 风格